Broadcasting on Adversarial Multiple Access Channels: Introduction

 \section{Introduction}

-We consider distributed broadcast algorithms on multiple-access channels.
-The goal is to compare their performance with respect to latency and queue sizes when packet generation is constrained by adversarial models.
+We consider distributed broadcast algorithms on multiple access channels.
+The goal is to compare their performance with respect to packet latency and maximum queue size when packet generation is constrained by adversarial models.
 We investigate how the properties of channels and kinds of adversaries and classes of algorithms interplay among themselves to impact the performance of broadcasting.

 Adversarial queuing is a methodology that can capture stability of communication without any statistical assumptions about traffic.
 It can provide a framework for worst-case bounds on performance of deterministic distributed algorithms.
 This approach was proposed by Borodin et al.~\cite{BorodinKRSW-JACM01} in their study of routing algorithms in store-and-forward networks, and continued by Andrews et al.~\cite{AndrewsAFLLK-JACM01}.
 Berger et al.~\cite{BergerKS14} studied engineering aspects of adversarial queuing modeling packet injection.
-Latency of routing in adversarial queueing was studied by Aiello et al.~\cite{AielloKOR-JCSS00}, Andrews et al.~\cite{AndrewsFGZ-JACM05}, and Rosen and Tsirkin~\cite{RosenT-TCSy06}.
+The latency of routing in adversarial queueing was studied by Aiello et al.~\cite{AielloKOR-JCSS00}, Andrews et al.~\cite{AndrewsFGZ-JACM05}, and Rosen and Tsirkin~\cite{RosenT-TCSy06}.
+A survey of adversarial contention resolution was given by Banicescu et al.~\cite{BanicescuCGY2024}.

 Multiple-access channels model contention occurring in local-area networks utilizing Ethernet protocols, see Metcalfe and Boggs~\cite{MetcalfeB76}.
-Broadcasting algorithms for multiple-access channels need to resolve contention for access and typically use randomness in their design; see Chang et al.~\cite{ChangJP19}, Zhou et al.~\cite{ZhouCY21}, and a survey by Chlebus~\cite{Chlebus-chapter-2001}.
+Broadcasting algorithms for multiple-access channels need to resolve contention for access and typically use randomness in their design; see Chang et al.~\cite{ChangJP19}, Zhou et al.~\cite{ZhouCY22}, and a survey by Chlebus~\cite{Chlebus-chapter-2001}.
 Throughput of channels using Ethernet protocols was investigated by Bianchi~\cite{Bianchi00} when the network is saturated, in the sense that each node has always a packet to transmit.
 Kwak et al.~\cite{KwakSM05} studied saturated throughput of variants of backoff broadcast on multiple-access channels.